squirrelphp/entities/README.md

 ### Builder repositories

-Although you can use the base repositories directly, it is usually easier and more readable to use builder repositories to build your queries - these are very similar to the query builder in [squirrelphp/queries](https://github.com/squirrelphp/queries).
+Although you could use the base repositories directly, the builder repositories are easier to use and make your queries more readable - these are very similar to the query builder in [squirrelphp/queries](https://github.com/squirrelphp/queries).
+This library assumes you use the builder repositories.

 #### Generating builder repositories